mrkkrj/TrianglePP/docs/README.md

 As stated in http://www.cs.cmu.edu/~quake/triangle.defs.html :

-**"A Planar Straight Line Graph (PSLG) is a collection of vertices and segments.
-Segments are edges whose endpoints are vertices in the PSLG, and whose presence in any mesh generated from the PSLG is enforced."**
+*"A Planar Straight Line Graph (PSLG) is a collection of vertices and segments.
+Segments are edges whose endpoints are vertices in the PSLG, and whose presence in any mesh generated from the PSLG is enforced."*

 and:

-**"A constrained Delaunay triangulation of a PSLG is similar to a Delaunay triangulation, but each PSLG segment is present as a single edge in the triangulation.
+*"A constrained Delaunay triangulation of a PSLG is similar to a Delaunay triangulation, but each PSLG segment is present as a single edge in the triangulation.
 A constrained Delaunay triangulation is not truly a Delaunay triangulation.
-Some of its triangles might not be Delaunay, but they are all constrained Delaunay."**
+Some of its triangles might not be Delaunay, but they are all constrained Delaunay."*

- - Doc:
+ - Docs:
          If segment constraints are set, this method creates a constrained Delaunay triangulation where each PSLG segment is present as a single edge in the triangulation.
 Note that some of the resulting triangles might *not be Delaunay*!
 In quality triangulation *additional* vertices called Steiner